Iyokan

-The iyokan (伊予柑 - Citrus × iyo), also known as anadomikan (穴門みかん) and Gokaku no Iyokan, is a Japanese citrus fruit, similar in appearance to a mandarin orange, arising from a cross between the Dancy tangerine and another mandarin variety, the kaikoukan.
-It is the second most widely produced citrus fruit in Japan after the satsuma mandarin.
+The iyokan (伊予柑 - Citrus × iyo), also known as anadomikan (穴門みかん) and Gokaku no Iyokan, is a Japanese citrus fruit, similar in appearance to a mandarin orange, with Dancy as the pollen parent and Kaikokan as the seed parent.
+It is the second most widely produced citrus fruit in Japan after the satsuma mandarin (Citrus unshiu).
+Ehime Prefecture accounted for 90% of Iyokan production in 2021.